znframework/package-console/readme.md

 ZN\ZN::run();
 ```
-<p>After the steps above, you can use commands from the console.</p>
+After the steps above, you can use commands from the console.
 ```bash
 php zerocore command-list
 ```